qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * :guilabel:`Transparency` |slider|: You can make the underlying item in the Composer visible with this tool.
 Use the slider to adapt the visibility of your item to your needs.
-  You can also make a precise definition of the percentage of visibility in the the menu beside the slider.
+  You can also make a precise definition of the percentage of visibility in the menu beside the slider.
 * |checkbox| :guilabel:`Exclude item from exports`: You can decide to make an item not visible in all exports.
 After activating this checkbox, the item will not be included in PDF's, prints etc..
 * :guilabel:`Blending mode`: You can achieve special rendering effects with these tools that you previously only may know from graphics programs.
 The pixels of your overlaying and underlaying items are mixed